DeepanshuSarawagi/AWS/AI-Practitioner/1-Amazon-Bedrock-GenAI/Amazon-Bedrock.md

 - Enhanced privacy.
 - Reduce hallucinations.
 - Ability to create multiple Guardrails and monitor and analyze user inputs that can violate the Guardrails.

+## Amazon Bedrock - Agents:

+ Instead of performing response to prompts, the model can as well start thinking and perform multi-tasks.
+This is possible with the help of AI Agents.
+An AI agent can perform following tasks.

+- Manage and carry out various multi-step tasks related to infrastructure provisioning, application deployment, and operation activities.
+- **Task coordination:** Perform tasks in the correct order and ensure information is passed correctly between tasks.
+- Agents are configured to perform specific pre-defined action groups.
+- It can integrate with other systems, services, databases and API to exchange data or initiate actions.